Hamburger Menu IconMenu Close Icon

 Early Childhood

 Every parent of a tiny adventurer knows their baby moves fast.
-That’s because Baby is learning just as quickly, with their brains making rapid-fire connections at every turn.
+That’s because baby is learning just as quickly, with their brain making rapid-fire connections at every turn.
+And simple sensory activities are one of the best ways to support that development from the start.

-Sensory play — any activity that stimulates the senses — is not just fun and games, although it’s certainly fun.
-It plays an essential role in developing children’s cognitive functions, fine motor skills, emotional regulation, language acquisition, and creativity.
+Any activity that stimulates the senses is not just fun and games, although it’s certainly fun.
+Sensory play has an essential role in developing children’s cognitive functions, fine motor skills, emotional regulation, language acquisition, and creativity.

 Here’s how it works: When a child experiences something through their senses, like touching a soft blanket, it activates specific neural pathways in their brains.
 These pathways process and integrate information from all over the body, helping the child develop an understanding of the rules by which the world operates.